gty111/SYSU-ARCH-dark/docs/LAB2.md

 {:toc}
 ---

+{: .outline}
-At this part, you will implement a missing x87 instruction (FSUBR).
+At this part, you will implement a missing x87 instruction (FSUBR) in GEM5.

 `Hint` : You need to modify `src/arch/x86/isa/decoder/x87.isa` and `src/arch/x86/isa/insts/x87/arithmetic/subtraction.py` to implement FSUBR